Soumya-Choudhury/Cardiovascular-Risk-Prediction-Project/README.md

 Description:
 This project aims to predict the risk of heart disease in individuals based on various demographic, lifestyle, and health-related factors.
 The predictive model utilizes machine learning algorithms trained on a dataset containing historical data of patients diagnosed with heart disease.
 The goal is to assist healthcare professionals in early detection and intervention to reduce the incidence of heart-related complications.

+I have also created a presentation(Presentation.pptx) to provide a detailed overview and deeper understanding of the project.

 Dependencies:
 Python 3.x
 Pandas